rudderlabs/rudderstack-docs/destinations/error-reporting/sentry.md

 # Sentry

-[**Sentry**](https://sentry.io/about/) is a popular online display advertising platform that offers various solutions to increase your website traffic.
-It also helps you generate brand awareness and boost sales, conversions, and app installs.
+[**Sentry**](https://sentry.io/about/)Sentry is open-source error tracking that helps developers monitor and fix crashes in real time.

 RudderStack supports Sentry as a destination to which you can send your event data directly.